jordanvieler/The_Elements_of_Computing_Systems/README.md

 To gain a first principles understanding about how computers fundementally work, I have been working through this book and completing the accompanying projects.
 Thus far, I have:
-1. Completed the HACK computer platfrom in Hardware Description Language (HDL) -Built basic logic gates from NAND primitives -mplemented an ALU
+1. Completed the HACK computer platfrom in Hardware Description Language (HDL)
+   - Built basic logic gates from NAND primitives
+   - mplemented an ALU
-   -Constructed RAM16K and a PC from D-Flip-Flop Primitives -Constructed a CPU and Memory Chips
+   - Constructed RAM16K and a PC from D-Flip-Flop Primitives
+   - Constructed a CPU and Memory Chips
-   -Integrated CPU, Memory and ROM into a Computer
+   - Integrated CPU, Memory and ROM into a Computer
 2. Implemented multiplication and I/O routines in the HACK machine language

 This repo serves as an archive of my learning experiences from completing these projects